onlinedevschool/guides/source/build-a-vending-machine.md

 --------------------------------------------------------------------------------

-NOTE: If you are easily offended by colorful words, go away.
-I don't want to hear you cry after you read this.
+NOTE: I use foul lanuage as comic relief in this guide.
+If you are easily offended by words, perhaps you should read elsewhere.
+My words are not for the delicate and offended.

 ## A love affair with ```Hash```